Leoleojames1/ollama_agent_roll_cage/README.md

 [https://www.youtube.com/watch?v=90ozfdsQOKo](https://www.youtube.com/watch?v=3t_P0tDvRCE&t=127s)

-After installing ollama in the users directory at
+After installing ollama in the users directory automatically it will be in:
 ```
   C:\Users\{USER_NAME}\AppData\Local\Programs\Ollama
 ```
-(Sadly we have to but we can change the model files directory later) open a new cmd, and type
+(Sadly we have to put it here but we move the model files directory to ollama_agent_roll_cage/AgentFiles/IgnoredModels where blobs dir is transported by hand from Programs\Ollama dir)

+Now open a new cmd, and type
 ```
   ollama
 ```